 AAFCO Ingredient Definitions Committee (IDC) Meeting Update - January 2018

-The Association of American Feed Control Officials (AAFCO) has just concluded their 2018 Mid-Year Meeting.
+The Association of American Feed Control Officials (AAFCO) has just concluded its 2018 Mid-Year Meeting.
 The Ingredient Definitions Committee (IDC) met on Tuesday, January 23.
-This alert covers items that were discussed at that meeting whose agenda is available here.
+This alert covers items that were discussed at that meeting, the agenda is available here.

 New Work Groups

 Hollis Glenn, the Division Director of the Inspection & Consumer Services Division at the Colorado Department of Agriculture, provided an update on the use of hemp in animal food.
 In short, a stakeholder group has been working on how to best get hemp approved for use in animal food.
-They are currently working on a food additive petition submission to the CVM that will cover hemp seed and hemp seed byproducts.
-Of interest, at the end of this update there were questions as to how hemp ingredients were currently being used in animal products.
+They are currently working on a food additive petition submitted to the CVM that will cover hemp seed and hemp seed byproducts.
+Of interest, at the end of this update, there were questions as to how hemp ingredients were currently being used in animal products.
 One response was that they were being used in dietary supplements for animals, which are "not regulated."
-AAFCO and FDA were quick to correct that, technically there is no dietary supplement category for animals.
-AAFCO also stated that they have the authority to remove such products from the marketplace and they implied that they may use this authority in the future.
+AAFCO and FDA were quick to correct that, technically, there is no dietary supplement category for animals.
+AAFCO also stated that they have the authority to remove such products from the marketplace, and they implied that they might use this authority in the future.